China rose, also called Chinese hibiscus or Hawaiian hibiscus, is a symbol of everything exotic.

 Diseases and parasites that attack China rose

-China rose leaves tend to wither and leaves turn themselves inside-out –
+China rose leaves start to wither and leaves turn themselves inside-out:

 - This is often due to excess heat or exposure to the sun is too strong.

 - It may help to place the pot in a basin of soft or non-hard water for a short while and then drain it out.

 Hibiscus rosa sinensis leaves are sticky and pasty and little insects invade leaves:

 - This is an aphid attack, here is how to fight them.

 - This is often related to excessive air dryness.